Six of Swords

 Strength and new beginnings

-The boat is has no apparent means of motion.
+The boat has no apparent means of motion.
 It is driven by three ideas or ideals.
 The first is strength of the woman in the boat (symbolized by the owl/Athena, who appears in the Strength card).
 The second and third are the dove and raven (Aphrodite and Apollo, who appear in the ‘new beginnings’ cards of the Ace of Cups and Ace of Swords).

 row icon image